 🎉 Work your way through the funnel!

 At the core of growth hacking lies the marketing funnel.
-It describes the customer journey from the first contact point through the conversion, and all the way to the referral of a new customer.
+It describes the customer journey from the first contact point through the conversion and all the way to the referral of a new customer.
 Growth hackers think along the whole funnel and understand that customer behavior changes throughout the sales process.
 This is also why growth initiatives are always set according to the stage of the funnel the target audience is currently in.

 There are several funnel concepts out there, which all have the same direction but slightly differ from each other.
 Moreover, not all address the requirements for growth marketing.
 At TheVentury we prefer working with the AAARRR Pirate Metrics by Dave McClure that goes beyond the simple process of awareness and conversion.
-It also includes stages like retention and referral, that are also on the growth marketer’s checklist.
+It also includes stages like retention and referral, which are also on the growth marketer’s checklist.

 📉 Yes, it’s all about data and metrics.

 To prove your assumptions right or wrong, and to be able to evaluate your initiatives as accurately as possible, it is important to track them.
 Tracking and analyzing user paths is the only way to understand user behavior and take the right steps.
 If it’s not worth measuring, it’s not worth doing.
-That’s why a big part of growth hacking involves collecting, organizing and taking action based on all kinds of data.
+That’s why a big part of growth hacking involves collecting, organizing, and taking action based on all kinds of data.

 💥 Experiment, measure, optimize fast and often.

 The last crucial thing of growth hacking is to get into the so-called growth process or cycle.
 This means that growth teams begin by brainstorming as many ideas as possible.
-They then assess effectiveness and efficiency by looking at gathered data and adapt their initiatives accordingly.
+They then assess effectiveness and efficiency by looking at the gathered data and adapting their initiatives accordingly.
 Failures are as much a part of this process as successes.
 The more you test, the more learnings you will gather, and this ensures a higher probability of finding the sweet spot for growing your business.

-As you can see, growth marketing is simply a mindset or approach you choose on how to do marketing, which maximizes growth in an efficient way.
+As you can see, growth marketing is simply a mindset or approach to choosing how to do marketing, which maximizes growth in an efficient way.
 At TheVentury, we think that it is the best technique to reach your company goal and to stay ahead of your competition in this fast-changing world.
 Feel free to directly reach out to us or sign up for our newsletter to stay updated within the community!
 We will be publishing further in-depth articles about different aspects of growth hacking regularly!